joeatbayes/file2consul/README.md

 * Or Download using HTTP   Open the following URI in your browser https://github.com/joeatbayes/file2consul/archive/master.zip   Once downloaded save in your desired directory and unzip.
 You will need to be able to open a shell at that directory

-* Add the directory where you copied the source to your [search PATH](http://www.linfo.org/path_env_var.html)  This can be done temporarily by running the [setGOEnv.bat](setGOEnv.bat) on windows or [setGOEnv.sh](setGOEnv.sh) on linux or mac.
+* Add the directory where you copied the source to your [search PATH](http://www.linfo.org/path_env_var.html)  This can be done temporarily by running the [setGOEnv.bat](setGOEnv.bat) on windows or [setGOEnv.sh](setGOEnv.sh) on Linux or mac.
 These are included in the downloaded repository.
-* Build the software by running  [makeGO.sh][makeGO.sh] on linux or running [makeGO.bat](makeGO.bat) on windows.
-It should produce several executable files including file2Consul.exe on windows or a executable file2Consul on linux.
+* Build the software by running  [makeGO.sh][makeGO.sh] on Linux or running [makeGO.bat](makeGO.bat) on windows.
+It should produce several executable files including file2Consul.exe on windows or a executable file2Consul on Linux.
 * The file2Consule [executable](http://www.linfo.org/executable.html) can be copied to any location in the [search PATH](http://www.linfo.org/path_env_var.html).
 It will always look for files relative to the [current working directory](http://www.informit.com/articles/article.aspx?p=2468330&seqNum=15) unless the paths specified on the command line are [absolute paths](https://www.linux.com/blog/absolute-path-vs-relative-path-linuxunix).
 We generally leave our in the same directory where we downloaded the repository to make it easy access our sample input files.
 *